uc-cdis/fence/docs/google_architecture.md

 The scopes that allow access to these methods are also available for individual users without going through an outside application.
 This means that users themselves are able to hit these endpoints to get access via the 3 different methods.

-> NOTE: When these docs talks about `clients` accessing data, it's reasonable to assume that this means both `clients` and `users` themselves.
+> NOTE: When these docs talk about `clients` accessing data, it's reasonable to assume that this means both `clients` and `users` themselves.
 Much of the algorithms behave similarly if the user themselves were to request access without going through an outside application.

 ### Temporary Service Account Credentials

 Fence allows clients (and users themselves) to generate temporary credentials which they can use in Google's Cloud Platform to access data that the user has access to.
 This is done by using Google's **Service Accounts** and generating a **Service Account Key** to provide to the client.
 This key will allow the client to authenticate as that service account (which is controlled by Fence).

 Each client (AKA outside application) that a user consents to get access through will get their own **Client Service Account** that is associated directly with a given user.
-In other works, there's a 1:many relationship between a user and their Client Service Accounts.
+In other works, there's a one-to-many relationship between a user and their Client Service Accounts.

 This allows clients to manage their temporary credentials without the chance of interfering with another client's.
 Fence provides capability to create and delete these keys through its API.